Lazy OCO: Online Convex Optimization on a Switching Budget: Abstract

 \section{Abstract}

 We study a variant of online convex optimization where the player is permitted to switch decisions at most $S$ times in expectation throughout $T$ rounds.
 Similar problems have been addressed in prior work for the discrete decision set setting, and more recently in the continuous setting but only with an adaptive adversary.
 In this work, we aim to fill the gap and present computationally efficient algorithms in the more prevalent oblivious setting, establishing a regret bound of $O(T/S)$ for general convex losses and $\widetilde O(T/S^2)$ for strongly convex losses.
 In addition, for stochastic i.i.d.~losses, we present a simple algorithm that performs $\log T$ switches with only a multiplicative $\log T$ factor overhead in its regret in both the general and strongly convex settings.
+In addition, for stochastic i.i.d.~losses, we present a simple algorithm that performs $\log T$ switches with only a constant factor overhead in its regret in the general convex setting, and a $\log T$ factor overhead in the strongly convex setting.
 Finally, we complement our algorithms with lower bounds that match our upper bounds in some of the cases we consider.